 Power Combo of Turmeric and Arugula

 Arugula is also a great source of vitamins A, C, and K!
 Our bodies need vitamins to keep our levels of stress, tension, depression, and anxiety at bay.
 The combination of these two ingredients is highly alkaline.
-And nourishing with alkaline foods helps cleanse our systems of toxic overload which allows our minds the opportunity to operate at a positively vibrant frequency.
+As a result, nourishing with alkaline foods helps cleanse our systems of toxic overload which allows our minds the opportunity to operate at a positively vibrant frequency.
 We were meant to feel dynamic, alive and in touch with our full vitality.

 Turmeric and arugula are such a powerful combination of ingredients.
 Know that nourishing your body with these medicinal plant foods is like gifting yourself with so much love.

-So Beauties, I really hope you enjoy making this salad!
+So, Beauties, I really hope you enjoy making this salad!
 Be sure to share it with all your friends and family this season.
 Take photos of your creation and tag me in your Instagram posts.
 And don’t forget to save this recipe to your Pinterest board.

 - 8 oz arugula (about 4 cups)

 - 1 cup mung bean sprouts

 - 1-1/2 cup of organic cherry tomatoes, cut into halves